m-holton/match_samples/README.md

    - elements with equal frequency are then sorted in alphanumeric ordering
 8. order_keys
    - order the keys in a dictionary based on how many elements are associated with the key in the dictionary
+   - keys with equal number of elements are not sorted alphanumericly so the one to one matches can be slightly different for runs with identical inputs
 9. stableMarriageRunner
    - Enacts the one to one matches using a stable marriage framework